 Nick Mahmat believes a work of art is an inexhaustible source for investigation and can open up new ways of seeing, thinking, and being.
-He is a visual artist and facilitator as well as the Aesthetic Education Program Coordinator for Kalamazoo RESA’s Education for the Arts Program.
-He brings more than 10 years experience working as an aesthetic education practitioner with individuals of all ages.
-During that time he has worked with various arts and education organizations such as Patch Theatre and The Art Gallery of New South Wales, in Adelaide, AU, Lincoln Center Institute in New York City, The Davidson School of Design in Georgia, as well as organizations throughout the state of Michigan.
+He is a multi-disciplinary artist and facilitator, and recently began working for the Juilliard School in New York as a drama curriculum specialist.
+He also works as the Aesthetic Education Program coordinator for Kalamazoo RESA’s Education for the Arts Program.
+He brings more than 10 years’ experience working as an aesthetic education practitioner with individuals of all ages.
+During that time he has worked with various arts and education organizations such as Patch Theatre and The Art Gallery of New South Wales, in Adelaide, AU, Lincoln Center Institute in New York City, The Davidson School of Design in Georgia as well as organizations throughout the state of Michigan.

 Megan Schopf is a teacher, artist, and lifelong learner.
-She brings over 15 years experience of working with organizations and individuals in their creative process.
 Megan began studying art 20 years ago, and her artwork often reflects a merging of nature, place, and figure.
 She explores perception, reflection, and awareness through the creative process, following what has heart and meaning, in the moment.
-Currently, she works as a teacher for a Montessori school in Kalamazoo, Michigan.
+She is devoted to providing environments that encourage growth and development of self, and brings over 15 years experience of working with both adults and children building awareness of the presence of the creative in where and how we live.
+Currently, she works as a Montessori teacher in Kalamazoo, Michigan.